floatinginpeace/EasyModularScripts/README.md

 ## Modules included
 ### quick LLM tools
-- `ask {prompt}`   : make gpt4o output an answer in as few chars as possible
+- `ask {prompt}`   : make groq output an answer in as few chars as possible
 - `runit` : runs the previous `ask` output as a command in the current working dir

 ![image](https://github.com/dnbt777/EasyModularScripts/assets/169108635/92efb799-aa89-4ee9-8a00-85689f7b911a)